Step-by-Step ETC Guide for NIRCam Grism Time-Series of GJ 436b

 • Subarray (Sub32 Time Series TA) is fixed for NIRCam Target Acquisition.

-• among the possible choice, the number of "groups per integration" is set to 3 (minimum number of group allowed).
+• Among the possible choice, the number of "groups per integration" is set to 3 (minimum number of group allowed).

 The calculation output shows that GJ 436 b images saturate in 1 pixel at the end of the first group and in 4 pixels at the end of the ramp with these settings.
 Ideally a fainter nearby star should be used for target acquisition, but there are no suitable star within the 35″ visit splitting distance of GJ 436.
-Analysis has shown that this number of saturated pixels can still give good centroiding results, so we can go forward with these settings.
+Analysis has shown that this number of saturated pixels can still give good centroiding results, so you can go forward with these settings.

 Adjust exposure parameters to obtain desired signal-to-noise ratio

-The grism time series calculation with the F322W2 filter shows a SNR of ~217 per pixel for a single integration with NGROUPS = 5 in RAPID mode with the SUBGRISM64 subarray (Calculation #1).
-Similarly, the calculation through the F444W filter (for the same subarray and readout mode) shows that the SNR per pixel is ~222 for NGROUPS = 10 (Calculation #2).
+The grism time series calculation with the F322W2 filter shows a SNR of ~238 per pixel for a single integration with NGROUPS = 5 in RAPID mode with the SUBGRISM64 subarray (Calculation #1).
+Similarly, the calculation through the F444W filter (for the same subarray and readout mode) shows that the SNR per pixel is ~246 for NGROUPS = 10 (Calculation #2).

 Determining Number of Integrations

-We use the dwell time (Tdwell) to calculate this exposure time: Tdwell ~ 0.75 hr + MAX(1 hr, T14/2)(before transit) + T14 (transit) + MAX(1 hr, T14/2)(after transit) + 1 hr (timing window), where T14 is the transit duration.
+Use the dwell time (Tdwell) to calculate this exposure time: Tdwell ~ 0.75 hr + MAX(1 hr, T14/2)(before transit) + T14 (transit) + MAX(1 hr, T14/2)(after transit) + 1 hr (timing window), where T14 is the transit duration.

-For GJ 436, T14 is 1.02 hours which gives us a total exposure time of 4.77 hours.
+For GJ 436, T14 is 1.02 hours which gives a total exposure time of 4.77 hours.

 Interpreting SNR results